jpverkamp/blog/content/reviews/books/Jim Butcher/The Dresden Files Graphic Novels/7 - Dog Men.md

 ![Dog-Men-2-Sense-of-humor](/embeds/books/attachments/dog-men-2-sense-of-humor.png)

 Plus, more Listens-To-Wind is always good.
-Either here or the battle in {{< goodreads book="Turn Coat" >}} Turn Coat feels out of place though...
+Either here or the battle in [[Turn Coat]]() Turn Coat feels out of place though...
 He's seen Listens-To-Wind shift in both and is impressed in both.

 ![](/embeds/books/attachments/Dog-Men-3-Wolf-Men.png)